shovon/blog.salrahman.com/src/posts/what-people-forgot-about-react.md

 Even as far back as 2013, anything new is a tough sell.

-The days leading up to React's release, people have been wrangling with [jQuery](https://jquery.com/) and various plugins.
+The days leading up to React's release, people have been proudly wrangling with [jQuery](https://jquery.com/) and various plugins.
 People wrote frameworks on top of jQuery.
-[Backbone.js](https://backbonejs.org/) was released in October 13th of 2010, and shortly afterwards, [AngularJS](https://angularjs.org/) came out (not to be confused with the new Angular 2.0, which is an evolution ahead of the older AngularJS).
-Backbone.js won the hearts of those familiar with jQuery, while AngularJS boasted patterns that encouraged separation of concern, and inversion of control, ultimately, testability.
+[Backbone.js](https://backbonejs.org/) was released in October 13th of 2010, and a whole cottage industry was built around that.
+Shortly afterwards, [AngularJS](https://angularjs.org/) came out (not to be confused with the new Angular 2.0, which is an evolution ahead of the older AngularJS).
+Backbone.js won the hearts of those familiar with jQuery, but AngularJS quickly caught up as it boasted patterns that encouraged separation of concern, and inversion of control, ultimately, testability.

 Those frameworks were almost established standards by the time React came out, so it shouldn't be any surprise why anyone would be skeptical of React.
 And people are still skeptical of it, as of 2026.